Police say FBI agent sexually assaulted 2 women after promise of free tattoos, modeling

 Neither woman knew that their alleged assailant, Eduardo Valdivia, was an FBI agent, Montgomery County Assistant Police Chief Nicholas Augustine said during a news conference.

-Valdivia used aliases, including Lalo Brown, as he contacted the women through an Instagram account for a tattoo parlor in Gaithersburg, Maryland, according to police.
+Valdivia used aliases, including Lalo Brown and “El Boogie,” as he contacted the women through an Instagram account for a tattoo parlor in Gaithersburg, Maryland, according to police.

-Valdivia sexually assaulted the women -- both of whom are in their 20s -- during photo shoots at a tattoo studio and at a hotel, police said.
+Valdivia sexually assaulted the women — both of whom are in their 20s — during photo shoots at a tattoo studio and at a hotel, police said.
+Both women told police that they feared Valdivia would have caused them more harm if they tried to resist or leave, according to a police affidavit.

 “I would like to thank the victims that did come forward.
 They have now stopped this contact going on in our community and being brave to come forward to notify the police about what was going on, which most likely saved other people from being victimized,” Augustine said.